New Mexico Arts Commission

 - Advocates for the division to home communities, DCA, and New Mexico government in general.

-- Participates in the panel process as moderators.
-Also serves on the Planning and Budget Committee and Governor’s Arts Awards Committee.
+- Serves on the Planning and Budget Committee and Governor’s Arts Awards Committee.

 - Responsible for being knowledgeable about laws governing the commission, by-laws of the commission, and commission policies.